![]() |

 Given an \(N\)-qubit Qureg \(\dmrho_{\text{in}}\), the output \(\dmrho_{\text{out}}\) contains \(N-n\) qubits.

-is distributed, the returned Qureg will also be distributed, which imposes a minimum on the number of qubits contained within; \(\log_2(W)\) where \(W\) is the number of distributed nodes (or "world size").
-This imposes a maximum upon traceOutQubits
+qureg must be a density matrix.
+It is however straightforward to prepare a density matrix from a statevector. qureg is distributed, the returned Qureg will also be distributed, which imposes a minimum on the number of qubits contained within; \(\log_2(W)\) where \(W\) is the number of distributed nodes (or "world size").
+This imposes a maximum upon traceOutQubits of | [in] | qureg | a density matrix which is not modified. |

-[in] | traceOutQubits | a list of qubits to trace out and ergo from the output Qureg. |
+| [in] | traceOutQubits | a list of qubits to trace out and ergo from the output Qureg. |

-[in] | numTraceQubits | the length of traceOutQubits . |
+| [in] | numTraceQubits | the length of traceOutQubits. |

-. error |
+qureg. | error |

 |

-seg-fault |
+| seg-fault |

 |